awsdocs/amazon-ec2-user-guide/doc_source/ec2-key-pairs.md

       [ec2-user ~]$ sudo mkdir /mnt/tempvol
       ```

-   1. Mount the volume \(or partition\) at the temporary mount point, using the volume name or device name you identified earlier\.
+   1. Mount the volume \(or partition\) at the temporary mount point, using the volume name or device name that you identified earlier\.
 The required command depends on your operating system's file system\.
       + Amazon Linux, Ubuntu, and Debian

         ```